Randomized Experimental Design via Geographic Clustering: Prior results

 \section{Prior results}

-Many authors have considered the problem of causal inference on networks, where treatment is imposed at the level of nodes and interference is assumed to occur between nodes that are sufficiently close.
-For instance, in a social network, an individual's response may be influenced both by their own treatment and by that of their friends or friends of friends.
+Many authors~\cite{aronow2013estimating, manski2013identification, saveski2017detecting} have considered the problem of causal inference in a network-structured domain.
+Experimental treatment is imposed upon some nodes and interference occurs between nodes that are sufficiently close in the network.
+For example, in a social network, an individual's response may be influenced both by their own treatment and by that of their friends or friends of friends~\cite{athey2018exact,basse2015optimal, walker2014design, middleton2011unbiased}.
 Ugander et al.~\cite{ugander2013graph} and Gui et al.~\cite{gui2015network} design low-variance estimators for these cases, relying upon clusters within the network.
 Eckles et al.~\cite{eckles2014design} demonstrate the effectiveness of \emph{network bucket testing}, randomly assigning treatments to different clusters, which gives a natural low-variance estimator.
 This approach is analyzed further by Backstrom and Kleinberg \cite{backstrom2011network} and by Katzir et al.~\cite{katzir2012framework}, who consider making clusters using weighted random walks on the network.
+Few of these prior works however consider the bipartite setting that we study here.
+Our main contribution to this literature is the introduction of the Q-metric and its justification as a suitable quality metric for causal experiments on bipartite graphs.

-In this paper, we build upon existing literature for finding clusters efficiently within a large network.
-Here we focus on a variant known as {\em balanced partitioning}.
-In balanced partitioning, our goal is to find a set of clusters of almost equal size and to minimize the total weight of edges that cross clusters (i.e., minimize the cut).
-This is a challenging problem that is computationally hard even for medium-sized graphs~\cite{AR06} as it captures the problem of graph bisection~\cite{gareyjohnson}.

-Balanced graph partitioning is not only an NP-hard problem, no constant approximation algorithm is known for it and solving this problem even for graphs with hundreds of nodes is not easy.
-In fact, the logarithmic approximation algorithms for this problem are based on solving linear programming and semi-definite programming relaxations for these problems.
-These LP and SDP relaxations are hard to solve for graphs with thousands of nodes, and we aim to solve this problem for much larger graphs.
-As a result, we need to settle for heuristic algorithms that can be implemented in a distributed manner.
+Furthermore, our paper builds upon existing literature for finding balanced clusters efficiently within a large network and evaluating the resulting clustering.
+In {\em balanced partitioning}, our goal is to find a set of clusters of almost equal size and to minimize the total weight of edges that cross clusters (i.e., minimize the cut).
+This is an NP-hard problem that is computationally hard even for medium-sized graphs~\cite{AR06} as it captures the problem of graph bisection~\cite{gareyjohnson}.
+No constant approximation algorithm is known.
+Logarithmic time approximation algorithms are based on solving linear programming and semi-definite programming relaxations for these problems.
+Such relaxations are hard for graphs with thousands of nodes, yet we must consider still larger graphs, which require effective heuristics that can be implemented in a distributed manner.